jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 ## Difference to One-Click-Unsubscribe
 For good reasons there is already the One-Click-Unsubscribe {{?RFC8058}} signaling, which may have several interests in common with this document.
-However, this header requires the List-Unsubscribe header, which intention is to provide the unsubscription link of an list.
+However, this header requires the List-Unsubscribe header, which intention is to provide the unsubscription link of a list.
 For this reason, this header is only used by broadcast marketing list operator or mailing list operators, but not in normal email traffic.

 The main interest of this document is now to provide an automated way to signal a complaint feedback loop address to mailbox providers.